 Yonge Subway Extension

-The planned Yonge subway extension will extend 7.4 kilometres north from Finch Station to Highway 7.
+The planned Yonge Subway Extension will extend 7.4 kilometres north from Finch Station to Highway 7.
 This critical rapid transit link will include five stations at Cummer/Drewry, Steeles, Clark, Langstaff/Longbridge and Richmond Hill Centre.
-Intermodal terminals will be located at Steeles and at Richmond Hill Centre and 2,000 commuter parking spaces will be at Highway 407.
+Intermodal terminals will be located at Steeles Station and at Richmond Hill Centre Station, and 2,000 commuter parking spaces will be near Langstaff/Longbridge Station.

 - The Yonge Subway Extension is ready to move to full engineering and construction.